-Using people-centred evidence to shape policy strategy and implementation
+Using people-centred evidence to shape policy

 This article is based on a presentation given at the AIFS 2018 conference, 'Using people-centred evidence to shape policy strategy and implementation: new approaches to data analysis and stakeholder co-design from the Department of Social Services', with presenter Dr Tim Reddel from the Department of Social Services.